-As I’m sure you’re aware, tools like Hubspot have made it possible to track which companies are looking at your website…however, what if you could get hold of data that tracks the online behaviour of all of your target accounts, across the whole of the world wide web?
-Cue Intent Data – your ABM teams new best friend!
+As I’m sure you’re aware, tools like Lead Forensics have made it possible to track which companies are looking at your website via reverse IP lookup technology…however, what if you could track the online behaviour of all of your target accounts not only on your website, but across millions and millions of websites?

 What is Intent Data?